 Candidate Statements & Voting

-These nominees will appear on the upcoming email ballot which will be sent to all Agile Alliance members.
-Voting will continue through Wednesday, August 8, 2018 – the evening of the Annual Agile Alliance Member meeting.
+These nominees will appear in an email ballot which will be sent to all Agile Alliance members.
+Voting will continue through Wednesday, July 22, 2020 @ 3 PM EDT.
+Results will be shared at the Annual Agile Alliance Member meeting.

 If you are not a member, you can become one here.